I am a philosopher of mind and cognition, specialising in empirically informed research on 4E cognition, enculturation, and predictive processing.

 A core question that has been at the centre of my research is this: how do we acquire culturally evolved cognitive practices such as reading, writing, and arithmetic and how does competence in these practices transform our overall mental capacities?

-I also have an interest in interdisciplinary research on mental disorders (especially major depressive disorder and schizophrenia) and spontaneous cognition (especially mind-wandering).
+I also have an interest in interdisciplinary research on human-technology interactions, mental disorders (especially major depressive disorder and schizophrenia), and spontaneous cognition (especially mind-wandering).